-In conclusion, I’ve definitely seen worse products.
+I’ve definitely seen worse products.
 But I’ve also seen a lot better.
-The reason I do these reviews is because I want people to know what they’re buying and eating.
-I want them to know the science behind the ingredients.
+The reason I do these reviews is that I want people to know what they’re buying and eating.
+I want them to know the science.
 I want to help people.
-I want them to know what they’re spending their hard earned money on.
+They should know what they’re spending their hard earned money on.

 - If you have a review request, please also provide a link to the ingredients.
-Otherwise the comment will be deleted.
+I will delete the comment if it does not.

-- If you leave a review that is disrespectful, unintelligent, attacking me or another commenter – it will be removed.
+- Should you leave a review that is disrespectful, unintelligent or attacking, I will remove it.